Senior Director, State Affairs at Pharmaceutical Care Management Association (PCMA)

 Year Graduated: 2004

-April Alexander serves as Regional Director of State Affairs at Molina Healthcare in Sacramento, California, where she manages the legislative affairs for the western region Molina states.
-In this role, she works with the Washington, California, Utah and New Mexico Molina health plans to develop and implement legislative, regulatory and political strategy.
-Molina contracts with Medicaid information systems, independently employs primary care doctors, and currently has about 1.8 million members.
+April Alexander serves as Senior Director, State Affairs at Pharmaceutical Care Management Association (PCMA) in Washington DC.
+Prior to this position, she was Regional Director of State Affairs at Molina Healthcare in Sacramento, California, where she managed the legislative affairs for the western region Molina states.
+In this role, she worked with the Washington, California, Utah and New Mexico Molina health plans to develop and implement legislative, regulatory and political strategy.
+Molina contracts with Medicaid information systems, independently employs primary care doctors, and at the time had about 1.8 million members.
 Before Molina, she served as the Director of Legal and Regulatory Affairs for the California Association of Health Plans, where she was responsible for regulatory advocacy on behalf of the health care plans that participate in California's state health programs and for providing legal and policy support on a variety of Medicaid and CHIP legislative issues.
 Before entering the private sector, she served as licensing counsel at the California Department of Managed Health Care.
 Ms. Alexander recently was a speaker at the 2012 CSG National Conference where she presented a plan to contain Medicaid Cost.
 April holds a Bachelor's degree in Political Science from Cal State, Chico and a J.D. from the University of the McGeorge School of Law.

 When she attended Chico State as an undergrad, April Alexander, '04, worked in a pathology lab that served Medi-Cal and Medicare patients.